WPTT/WPThemeReview/.github/CONTRIBUTING.md

 WPCS_DIR: I:/path/to/WordPressCS/
 ```

-If you do that, the unit tests should be able to work correctly.
+If you do that, both the sniffs as well as the unit tests should be able to work correctly.

 #### Method 2